jinja2cpp/Jinja2Cpp/README.md

     return "Unknown Item";
 })";
 ```
-This template will produce 'world::' prefix for our new enum (and enum itmes).
-And '::' for the previous one.
-But you may want to get rid of unnecessary global scope prefix.
+This template will produce 'world::' prefix for our new scoped enum (and enum itmes).
+And '::' for the ones in global scope.
+But you may want to eliminate the unnecessary global scope prefix.
 And you can do it this way:
 ```c++
 {% set prefix = enum.nsScope + '::' if enum.nsScope else '' %}
 std::string enum2StringConvertor = R"(inline const char* {{enum.enumName}}ToString({{prefix}}::{{enum.enumName}} e)